Chile entry requirements for Slovakia passport holders

 Hotel booking or host invitation

-Officers may ask where you're staying.
-Have a hotel confirmation or a letter from your host with their address and contact number.Recommended
+Officers may ask where you are staying, especially if you arrive without a clear itinerary.
+Have a hotel confirmation or a letter from your host ready to show.Recommended

 Proof of funds